Modelling multiwavelength afterglows of the VHE-GRB population

 Finally, we have investigated the correlation between the $E_{ \mathrm{k,iso}}$ and $\epsilon_B$ across a sample of VHE GRBs and {compare with} other high-energy GRBs.
 This high-energy GRB sample was acquired from \citet{Cenko2011, Aksulu2022}.
-Our analysis reveals a statistically significant anti-correlation between these two parameters, with a Pearson correlation coefficient $r =-0.584$ {and a $p$-value of} $5.4 \times 10^{-3}$.
-This trend is depicted in Fig.~\ref{fig:corr}, where the shaded regions represent the {1-$\sigma$ and 3$-\sigma$} confidence interval around the {trend-line represented as}
+Our analysis reveals a statistically significant anti-correlation between these two parameters, with a Pearson correlation coefficient $r = -0.584$ and a $p$-value of $5.4 \times 10^{-3}$.
+This trend is depicted in Fig.~\ref{fig:corr}, where the shaded regions represent the $1\sigma$ and $3\sigma$ confidence interval around the trend-line represented as

-Although most VHE GRBs are intrinsically {very energetic and lie above the trend-line}, they do not follow the trend of {other} energetic GRBs, falling at the edge of the 3-$\sigma$ confidence region but outside the 1-$\sigma$ level - except for the wind model values of GRB~221009A.
+Although most VHE GRBs are intrinsically very energetic and lie above the trend-line, they do not follow the trend of {other} energetic GRBs, {falling outside the $3\sigma$ confidence region - except for the wind model values of GRB~180720B, which is at the edge}.
 This deviation suggests that VHE GRBs may have a distinct origin or underlying physical mechanism.
-An exception is GRB~190829A, a lower-luminosity GRB, which, as expected, does not fall within this plane, underscoring its unique position among the VHE GRB population.}
+An exception is GRB~190829A, a lower-luminosity GRB, which, as expected, does not fall within this plane, underscoring its unique position among the VHE GRB population.

-{ In conclusion, we find that a single-zone forward-shock model can adequately fit optical to VHE $\gamma$-ray data for all the VHE GRBs in most of the epochs.
-Our modelling, however, over-predicts the radio flux in the earlier epochs of GRB~180720B and GRB~190829A, and the later epochs of GRB~201216C and GRB~221009A, when data are available.
-For GRB~190114C, our modelling can adequately fit radio to VHE $\gamma$-ray data in all epochs, except for the \textit{Fermi}-LAT data during the earliest epoch.
+In conclusion, we find that a single-zone forward-shock model can adequately fit optical to VHE $\gamma$-ray data for all the VHE GRBs in most of the epochs. {Our modelling over-predicts the radio flux in the earlier epochs of GRB~190829A, and the later epochs of GRB~201216C and GRB~221009A, when data are available.} For GRB~190114C, our modelling can adequately fit optical to VHE $\gamma$-ray data in all epochs, except for the \textit{Fermi}-LAT data during the earliest epoch.
 Deviation from a single-zone synchro-Compton scenario that we have explored can include 1) an additional emission component; 2) a more complex jet structure; and 3) a more complex density profile of the surrounding environment; or a combination of these.
-A larger sample of VHE GRBs in the CTA-era \citep{CTAConsortium:2017dvg} will be crucial in modelling VHE GRBs and to learn in more details the nature of these energetic events. }
+A larger sample of VHE GRBs in the CTA-era \citep{CTAConsortium:2017dvg} will be crucial in modelling VHE GRBs and to learn in more details the nature of these energetic events.